Merlin logo

 Finality Guarantees

-Sequencer batches and validity proofs posted to a permissioned network
+Transaction finalization occurs offchain through sequencer batches posted to a permissioned network

 Bitcoin Security